YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 The following instructions show you how to run
-Arrow tests with the wrapper script ``run.js``, which simplifies running batch tests.
+Arrow tests with the wrapper script ``run.js``, which allows you to run batch tests.
 For example, you can use ``run.js`` to run all of the functional or unit tests with one command.

 #.
 Clone the Mojito repository.